 The international agreements related to invasive alien species are primarily stipulated in Article 8h of the 1992 Convention on Biological Diversity (CBD), which states "Each contracting Party shall, as far as possible and as appropriate, prevent the introduction of, control or eradicate those alien species which threaten ecosystems, habitats or species".
 The CBD Articles are legally binding to Parties, thus they are expected to translate Article 8h into the national legislation.
-In 2002, at the 6th meeting of the Conference of the Parties to the CBD, a specific Decision VI.23 including relevant Guiding Principles to help Parties implement this requirement was adopted.
-This Decision urges Parties, other governments and relevant organizations to prioritise the development of IAS strategies and action plans at national and regional level and to promote and implement the CBD Guiding Principles.
+In 2002, at the 6th meeting of the CoP to the CBD, a specific Decision VI/23 was adopted.
+This Decision contains Guiding Principles in its annex to help Parties implement this requirement, and Parties, other Governments and relevant organizations were urged to promote and implement the Guiding Principles.
+This Decision also urges Parties, other governments and relevant organizations to develop IAS strategies and action plans at national and regional level and to promote and implement the CBD Guiding Principles.
 The need to identify and manage IAS pathways is explicitly addressed, particularly in relation to the Guiding principle 11, on Unintentional introductions, according to which "Common pathways leading to unintentional introductions need to be identified and appropriate provisions to minimize such introductions should be in place.
 Sectoral activities, such as fisheries, agriculture, forestry, horticulture, shipping (including the discharge of ballast waters), ground and air transportation, construction projects, landscaping, aquaculture including ornamental aquaculture, tourism, the pet industry and game-farming, are often pathways for unintentional introductions.
 Environmental impact assessment of such activities should address the risk of unintentional introduction of invasive alien species.
 Wherever appropriate, a risk analysis of the unintentional introduction of invasive alien species should be conducted for these pathways".

-At the 10th COP meeting a Strategic Plan for Biodiversity with 20 headline targets for 2020 was set out.
+At the 10th COP meeting a Strategic Plan for Biodiversity with 20 headline targets for 2020 was set out (Aichi Biodiversity Targets).
 The mission of the Strategic Plan is to "take effective and urgent action to halt the loss of biodiversity in order to ensure that by 2020 ecosystems are resilient and continue to provide essential services, thereby securing the planet's variety of life, and contributing to human well-being, and poverty eradication.
 To ensure this, pressures on biodiversity are reduced, ecosystems are restored, biological resources are sustainably used and benefits arising out of utilization of genetic resources are shared in a fair and equitable manner; adequate financial resources are provided, capacities are enhanced, biodiversity issues and values mainstreamed, appropriate policies are effectively implemented, and decision-making is based on sound science and the precautionary approach."